docker/docs/docker-cloud/migration/cloud-to-swarm.md

 - Estimate **node size and spec** (your Docker Cloud nodes can be a guide).
 - Calculate the **number of nodes** for managers and workers (manager HA requires 3/5/7 managers).
 - Decide **node distribution** across availability zones for high availability (HA).
-- Ensure **nodes can communicate** over the network and have stable resolvable DNS names.
+- Ensure **nodes can communicate** over the network and have stable resolvable hostnames.
 - Configure **load balancers**.

 Your swarm cluster of Docker CE nodes should probably resemble your existing Docker Cloud node cluster.
 For example, if you currently have nodes of a particular size and spec, in hosted availability zones, your target swarm cluster should probably match that.